Instructor: Asst. Dean Jeremy Rue

 - Nov 1

-- For Loops — This session will cover how to iterate through data using "for loops," and cover other syntax/operators that might still seem mysterious to people.
+- For Loops (Mid-term Due) — This session will cover how to iterate through data using "for loops," and cover other syntax/operators that might still seem mysterious to people.

 - Nov 8

-- APIs and scraping — This session will cover AJAX requests for querying web services for JSON data.
+- APIs, scraping, and OOP — This session will cover AJAX requests for querying web services for JSON data.
 Then we will parse the data, and display elements in the DOM.
 Class will also include an in-class written test on parsing JSON.

 - Nov 15